charlesportwoodii/galnet-api/README.md

 - Commodities
 - Systems
 - Stations

+The following additional features are not yet implemented, but are planned

 - PowerPlay (rankings, controlled systems, etc...)
 - Community Goals
 - Ships
+- Ship components
-- Ship components * modules
+- Ship modules

 ## How to use GNA?